A Power of Attorney (POA) is a legal arrangement that permits another person to act for you in financial matters and other matters of personal care.

 (Telephone : 01 888 6189 / 6140 /6210 )

-Solicitors fee for drafting and executing and registering Enduring Power of Attorney can vary drastically across the country.
+Solicitors fee for drafting and executing and registering power of attorney in Ireland can vary drastically across the country.

-Registration of an EPA can then cost anything from €800 to €2500 plus VAT .
+Registration of an EPA can then cost anything from €800 to as much as €2500 plus VAT .

-Some solicitors seem to charge whatever they like – so shop around if possible.
+Some solicitors seem to charge as much as they can get away with – so shop around if possible.